-1. Before leaving, pick out three or four absolute must-see attractions.
+1. Before leaving, pick three or four absolute must-see attractions

-Whether it’s Space Mountain®, Pirates of the Caribbean, The Twilight Zone Tower of Terror® or Ratatouille, the idea is to mark on a map all those attractions you and the kids absolutely can’t miss, so as to avoid wasting time trying to find things (Disneyland Paris, you may have heard, is pretty huge.)
+Whether it’s Space Mountain, Pirates of the Caribbean, The Twilight Zone Tower of Terror or Ratatouille, mark on a map all those attractions you and the kids absolutely can’t miss – that way you’ll avoid wasting time trying to find things (Disneyland Paris, you may have heard, is pretty huge.)

 For obvious reasons.

 Ratatouille is one of the two parks’ most consistently popular attractions.
 Due in part to the lack of age restrictions, the queue can sometimes last up to two hours.
-So as soon as the parks open, we suggest you head straight for the Studio entrance to pick up a FASTPASS®, as they sometimes run out before 1pm.
+As soon as the parks open, we suggest you head straight for the Studio entrance to pick up a FASTPASS.

-Prices for food and drink in the park can be pretty outrageous (think €4 bottles of Coke, €8 sandwiches, and so on.)
-Lucky, then, that you can eat anything you bring along on the specially set up picnic tables outside.
+Prices for food and drink can be pretty outrageous (think €4 bottles of Coke, €8 sandwiches).
+Lucky, then, that you can eat anything you bring along in the specially set-up picnic tables outside.

-Smartphone battery lives can be notoriously temperamental when photo-taking is involved.
-Some of you may bring along back-up battery packs, but if you don’t, you can find helpful plug sockets at Casey’s hot dog restaurant on the Main Street, Collonel Hathi’s Outpost pizzeria in Adventureland, and also some more unusual places like the Queen of Hearts’s castle in the middle of the labyrinth.
+Smartphone batteries can be notoriously temperamental when photo-taking is involved.
+Some of you may have back-up battery packs, but if you don’t, you can find helpful plug sockets at Casey’s hot dog restaurant on the Main Street, Collonel Hathi’s Outpost pizzeria in Adventureland, and some more unusual places like the Queen of Hearts’ castle in the middle of the labyrinth.

-7. New parents, make sure to use your ‘Baby Switch’ priority.
+7. Make sure to use your ‘Baby Switch’ priority

-Quite simply, the best way to avoid the queues.
-Available to pick up as you go in, these special FASTPASS® are valid for only an hour, so in order to fit the most into your day, we suggest picking up passes every two hours or so, remembering you can move between the two parks as and when you wish.
-Some rides aren’t included in the FASTPASS® scheme, so make sure to check out the list of those that are beforehand.
+Quite simply the best way to avoid the queues.
+Available to pick up as you go in, these passes are valid for only an hour, so in order to fit the most into your day, we suggest picking up passes every two hours or so, remembering you can move between the two parks as and when you wish.
+Some rides aren’t included in the FASTPASS scheme, so make sure to check out the list of those that are beforehand.

-Not so much a fan of head-spinning rollercoasters and the like?
-And the kids are too small to do them anyway?
-The best thing is to come on the special ‘jour des enfants’ – ‘kids day’ – every Wednesday, which allows easier access to some of the more serene, toddler-friendly rides and attractions.
+Not so much a fan of head-spinning rollercoasters?
+Kids too small to do them anyway?
+Come on the ‘jour des enfants’ – ‘kids day’ – every Wednesday.
+This allows easier access to some of the more serene, toddler-friendly rides and attractions.

-With the majority of the park’s visitor’s choosing to go with the flow, clockwise or anti-clockwise around the park, try going against the grain: start from the back of the park (make sure to pick up a map) and work your way forwards.
+With the majority of the park’s visitors choosing to go with the flow, clockwise or anti-clockwise around the park, try going against the grain: start from the back of the park and work your way forwards.